We have received some questions about this topic and we feel the need to address it. The question is:

 Learn to draw

 If you want to be in full control and absolutely on top of the design process, then there are no shortcuts – learn how to draw.
 Practice till you can visualize your idea on paper or a screen.
-For hand-drawn sketches, you can use pencils, markers, watercolor, gouache, collage, whatever makes you happy and inspired.
+For hand-drawn sketches, you can use pencils, markers, watercolor, gouache, collage, or whatever makes you happy and inspired.

 Most of the time the easiest and fastest way to land a design is to make several quick hand sketches.
 To learn how to do this, take a good time and watch yourself in the mirror, with similar apparel as you intend to design.
 Look at proportions, shape, balance, seams, and details.
 Also, go to your own wardrobe, pick a garment out, put it flat on the floor and start sketching it off.
 Look at proportions and seams.
 When you have done this on several styles you will start to get the hang of it and also understand how garments are sewn together.

 Dissect competitor samples.
 Either take garments in your own wardrobe or bought samples and deconstruct the products.
 Cut out what you like from different styles and sew new ones together.
 This way you will learn how garments are constructed plus you will get closer to what you want your own styles to look like and what finishing details they should have.
 Later bring this to the factory and show them what you want to achieve.